-The current global population estimate is based largely on extrapolation from a few surveys that rarely have specifically targeted Haematopus palliatus.
-To date, there has been no systematic effort to census the global population or even regional populations (apart from that in the United States, and a recently started initiative in Chile) in a standardized fashion.
-Consequently, it is impossible to conduct a meaningful trend analysis for any region of the species's range or population.
-Although obtaining a more reliable global abundance estimate and the ability to monitor trends in population size are desirable, an intensive rangewide survey would require tremendous effort and expense.
+started initiative in Chile) in a standardized fashion.
+Consequently, it is impossible to conduct a meaningful trend analysis for any region of the species' range or population.
+Although more reliable global abundance estimates and the ability to monitor trends in population size are desirable, an intensive rangewide survey would require tremendous effort and expense.
 Instead, there are some clear priority geographic areas for which standardized data on distribution and abundance are particularly important.
 These include:

-- Southern Argentina (south of Buenos Aires Province), essentially the range of the subspecies durnfordi. - The range of pitanay in Chile and Peru, building on the existing census initiative in Chile. - Caribbean (during both the boreal breeding and nonbreeding seasons, to obtain data for local breeders and migrants).
+☐ Southern Argentina (south of Buenos Aires Province), essentially the range of the subspecies durnfordi.

+- ☐ The range of pitanay in Chile and Peru, building on the existing census initiative in Chile. - Caribbean (during both the boreal breeding and nonbreeding seasons, to obtain data for local breeders and migrants).